luikore/magan/readme.md

 ### Indentations

-Indentations are hard to fit in PEG syntax, luckily we have helpers for the job:
+Indentations are hard to fit in PEG syntax (they can not be cached, and a rule starting with indent / dedent / samedent can neither be cached).
+With the assumption that a rule not starting with indents is not affect by indent rules, we have helpers for this job:

     indent[]
     dedent[]
     samedent[]

 TODO: explain details and other indentation helpers

+### Scanf

+Similar to [scanf](), the AST is a string node and the paresd value is converted.

+    scanf['the address %x stores the floating number %f']

+### Binary parsing

+Similar to [unpack](), the AST is a string node and the parsed value is converted.

+    unpack['qqI']

 ### Custom helpers